 Oral health services

-A range of basic services are available at a lower rate for Community Service Card holders who need to access emergency dental care for relief of pain, toothache and infection.
+A range of basic services is available at a lower rate for Community Service Card holders who need to access emergency dental care for relief of pain, toothache and infection.

 - Call 0800 TALKTEETH (825 583) or visit www.letstalkteeth.co.nz.